JanssenProject/home/development.md

 mkdir $JETTY_BASE/custom/pages
 ```

-Now, we need to copy teplates of configuration files from our code base.
+Now, to jump start our configuration, we will use templates of configuration file provided in Janssen codebase.
+Let's copy the template files.

 ```
 sudo cp <auth-server-code-dir>/server/target/conf/* /etc/jans/conf/
 ```

+Now we need to edit configuration values for our environment.
 Among copied files, there are two files that are notable:
   - `jans.properties`: Holds details like type of persistance to use, localtion of certificates etc.
   - `jans-sql.properties`: Since we are using MySQL RDBMS persistence store,